 AEV/Bilstein XP8100 Reservoir Shocks are included with the DualSport XP Suspension System.
 These 66mm (2.6″) reservoir shocks are constructed from aerospace quality billet components and tuned by AEV to work in perfect harmony with your outfitted HD Ram.
 When we tune shocks, we use the same target weight as our Prospector/Prospector XL turn-key conversions to ensure that you get the absolute best possible ride quality and handling, without the degradation in performance, commonly associated with the added weight of bumpers, winch, full size spare, tent, etc.

 Steering geometry is corrected by way of AEV’s High Steer Kit, which includes a custom no-drill AEV drag link, AEV track bar and raised track bar tower.
-This system provides significant improvements to steering precision and handling by correcting the roll center height of the front suspension.
+This 3-inch suspension lift kit provides significant improvements to steering precision and handling by correcting the roll center height of the front suspension.
 Bringing the steering geometry back into factory alignment reduces body roll, bump steer, and roll steer, all major contributors to the loose or sloppy steering and driver fatigue commonly associated with many lift kits.